 “A colon introduces an element or series of elements illustrating or amplifying what has preceded the colon.
 Between independent clauses it functions much like a semicolon, though more strongly emphasizing sequence.
 The colon may be used instead of a period to introduce a series of related sentences.”
 (Chicago Manual of Style, 15th Edition p.
 257)

 In this article, we’ll explore the most common colon applications for writers.
 The information here is not definitive as full coverage of colons would constitute a short book rather than a single blog post, but I will attempt to answer the most basic questions about using the colon in your writing.

 One of the most challenging issues regarding colon usage is whether or not the word following a colon should be capitalized.
 Normally, it is not capitalized unless that word is a proper noun.
 However, there are exceptions: (again, see what I did there?)

 - When a colon introduces more than one sentence, the first word following the colon should be capitalized.

 - When a colon introduces dialogue, the first word following the colon should be capitalized.

 - When a colon introduces a quote, the first word following the colon should be capitalized.

 We most frequently see the colon used to introduce a list.
-In cases like this, the text preceding the comma is best formatted as a complete sentence.
+In cases like this, the text preceding the colon is best formatted as a complete sentence.
 This, however, should be checked against the applicable style guide.

 We are going to: talk about colons. (not the preferred format)